-Stretching along Weston Road, north to King Street and south to Wilby Crescent, the Weston Village BIA, established in 1979 is one of the oldest in Toronto.
+Stretching along Weston Road, north to Church Street and south to Wilby Crescent; west on Lawrence Ave to Hickory Tree Rd and east on Lawrence Ave to South Station, the Weston Village BIA, established in 1979 is one of the oldest BIA's in Toronto.
 The business area reflects the cultural diversity of the area and consists of an electic mix of 160 stores, restaurants and professional buildings.
 The business area also refelects the long and storied history of Weston and there are many second and third generation-owned, family businesses, that are still going strong.

 Getting to and From Weston

 More than any other period in its recent history, Weston is undergoing enormous change.
 While it has always been an easily accessible area because of its proximity to the 401 and 400 highways, recent additions to our transit service has made it one of the most accessible areas in Toronto.
-The new Up Express, which operates 24/7 from a new station at Weston Rd, south of Lawrence, transports riders to Union Station and Pearson International Airport in 20 minutes at a cost of $5.00 per adult and children ride free.
+In operation since 2016, The Up Express, which operates every 15 minutes from a new station at 1865 Weston Rd, south of Lawrence, transports riders to Union Station and Pearson International Airport in 20 minutes.

 Annual Events and Activities

-For a small village, Weston has annual events that rival any of the downtown events.
-Starting with our 38 year old, Weston Farmers' Market, which runs every Saturday from mid May until the end of October, the market is consistently rated as one of the top 10 markets in the GTA.
-The annual Weston Santa Claus Parade on the last Sunday in November attracts over 20,000 eager fans and is also celebrating its 38th anniversary this year.
+For a small village, Weston ranks up there with the bigger down-town areas in terms of its events.
+Starting with our 39 year old, Weston Farmers' Market, which runs every Saturday from mid May until the end of October, the market is consistently rated as one of the top 10 markets in the GTA.
+The annual Weston Santa Claus Parade on the last Sunday in November attracts over 20,000 eager fans and in 2018 celebrated its 40th anniversary.

 Streetscaping and Beautification Projects